 Our center has two classrooms, the Daffodil Room and the Orchid Room.
 Students are placed based on age and development.
 As a general guideline, students in the Daffodil Room are approximately two to three and a half years of age.
 Students in the Orchid Room are approximately three and a half to five years of age.

 Students in the Orchid Room have the opportunity to participate in co-curricular opportunities made possible through collaborative partnerships within our community.
 Relationship building is an integral part of our program and we are honored to work with these organizations.

-Movement Monday: Yoga and mindfulness practices with Growga provides essential tools to support physical development as well as social/emotional development.
+Movement Monday: Yoga and mindfulness practices with a Growga certified instructor provides essential tools to support physical development as well as social/emotional development.

 Wildlife Wednesdays: Interactive experiences with exotic animals as we learn about conservation and preservation with Wild Tails LLC.

 Farm Fridays: Hands on experiences organized in the Fall and Spring with local farmers as we plant and tend our vegetable garden.